nanoporetech/pipeline-umi-amplicon/README.md

 rectify every issue and piece of feedback users may have, the developers may have limited resource for support of this software.
 Research releases may be unstable and subject to rapid iteration by Oxford Nanopore Technologies.

+### TODO

+Number of reads collapsed in the header of the bam file Check that balance reads is working as its meant to

+Done
+I added a fastq filter options (min read length and average quality) using filtlong The user can also now pass options to the variant calling using the config file It runs as before when in defaults mode